 If your idea of luxury is once-in-a-lifetime experiences, surrounding yourself in pristine tropical islands, and getting off the beaten track, then Tonga can certainly provide.
-Sure, Tonga is unique choice for a South Pacific getaway, but it doesn’t pretend to be anything that it’s not.
+Sure, Tonga is a unique choice for a South Pacific getaway, but it doesn’t pretend to be anything that it’s not.
 It’s not a place of five-star resorts, for helicopter flights or the glitz and glam.
 What you get in Tonga is real, so expect a few bumps on your boat ride to your private island resort, but if you can appreciate the turquoise waters and perhaps spotting a Humpback Whale breaching in the distance, then you’ll do just fine.
-Let us help you plan your luxury getaway to The Kingdom in the South Pacific with this luxury guide to Tonga.
+Let us help you plan your luxury getaway to The Kingdom in the South Pacific with this luxury travel guide to Tonga.

 Luxury Activities in Tonga

-- Swim with majestic Humpback Whales
+- Swim with majestic humpback whales

 - Scuba dive in crystal clear waters